 Some of the same concerns still linger in the church of today.
-Newcomers and "oldtimers" alike can often reveal that foundational issues of faith have either been missed or have been pushed aside by other beliefs and practices.
+Newcomers and "old-timers" alike can often reveal that foundational issues of faith have either been missed or have been pushed aside by other beliefs and practices.
 In a bid to counter declining numbers and a sense of irrelevance to today's society many congregations have responded in one of two ways: on the one hand to become culturally trendy; and on the other hand to become moral enforcers.

-The 'trendy' movement seeks to make the practice of worship familiar and entertaining, which in and of itself is not necessarily problematic - heaven knows that worship should be appealing and enjoyable!
+The 'trendy' movement seeks to make the practice of worship familiar and entertaining, which in and of itself is not necessarily problematic - heaven knows that worship could and should be appealing and enjoyable!
 This approach only becomes a problem when the entertainment overwhelms the content or distorts the underlying message of grace, as for example when passionate "Jesus and me" emotionalism pushes aside God's involvement and God's glory, or when the incorporation of elements from other faith practices becomes so pervasive that the essence of Christian belief is lost.
+One might even view the practice of a "Star Wars Sunday" as an example.